 Know the possibilities and restrictions when it comes to financing your car.

-Car financing, while convenient, can be tricky if you’ve never had a vehicle loan before.
-The minimum eligibility lenders have in place can vary greatly.
+Car financing, while convenient, can be tricky if you’ve never had a car loan before.
+Lenders usually have a minimum age requirement for the vehicle as well as a minimum value to be approved for a car loan.
 This guide will outline the general criteria that lenders have in place for vehicles you may be looking to finance.

 Why is there eligibility criteria for my car?

 Car loans come with lower rates than unsecured loans because lenders have the right to sell your vehicle if you default on the loan.
 To make sure that they will be able to cover the full amount of the loan, they need to check the vehicle to ensure it’s of a certain value; enough to cover their losses.
 To do this they require various documents or have strict minimum criteria in place.

 What type of car do you want a car loan for?

 Here are some criteria that lenders use to decide whether or not to approve you for a car loan.

 - An older vehicle or a used car

 Lenders have restrictions on how old a vehicle can be if you are looking to use it as security for the loan.
 Generally, for a car to be considered “new”, it will need to be less than two years old.
 A used car will need to be less than seven years old, although some lenders will allow you to finance cars up to 12 years old.
 You can take a look at some of the used car loan criteria outlined here.

 Some lenders treat a motorbike the same way as a car and will allow you to use it as a guarantee for a car loan.
 Other lenders only let you use it as security for a specialised motorbike loan or for a standard secured loan.
 You can find finance for new and used motorbikes; just take a look at the criteria before you apply.